abhishek-archlinux/AnimeWatch/README.md

 14. mplayer/mpv internal player.

+15. Better buffer management for mplayer on low bandwidth network.

-15. Support for opening video in external player like vlc,smplayer and kodi.
+16. Support for opening video in external player like vlc,smplayer and kodi.

 ## Normal Mode
 ######[Index](#index)